Dteyn/Q3Q_HD_Textures/README.md

 ## Upscaling method & model used

-For v0.1-beta, [RealESRGAN](https://github.com/xinntao/Real-ESRGAN) was used to create a 4x upscale of the original Quake 3 textures.
+For v0.2-beta, [RealESRGAN](https://github.com/xinntao/Real-ESRGAN) was used to create a 4x upscale of the original Quake 3 textures.
 Then, downscaling was used to create the 3x and 2x versions.

-The model used for scaling is `realesrgan-x4plus` which seems to do a great job, albeit a bit darker than the original textures when looking at them side-by-side, I don't really notice it in game.
+The model used for scaling is `realesrgan-x4plus` which seems to do a great job, albeit a bit darker than the original textures.
+A gamma boost of 20% was applied after the upscaling to restore the images closer to their original brightness levels.

 For future versions, I'm testing a few other upscaling models and will update when they are ready for testing.